MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 <!-- ====================================================================== -->
 ## Run-time host permissions

-At installation time, extensions may request blanket permissions to access all sites and content.
-These permissions allow extensions to operate with minimum intervention, and so presents a risk for user privacy and security.
+At installation time, it's possible for extensions to request blanket permissions to access all sites and content.
+These permissions allow extensions to operate with minimum intervention, and so present a risk for user privacy and security.
 To improve transparency, the Microsoft Edge extensions team provides controls that enable users to allow or restrict access to websites at runtime.

 <!-- ====================================================================== -->
 ## Cross-origin requests in content scripts

-Today, content scripts request access to any origin including origins that aren't allowed by the website.
+Today, content scripts can request access to any origin, including origins that aren't allowed by the website.
 The behavior breaks cross-origin principles.
 Going forward, the Microsoft Edge extensions team requires content scripts to have the same permissions as the webpage into which the scripts are injected.
 This requirement closes a potential security loophole.

 To perform cross-origin requests, you need to use background scripts to relay responses back to content scripts.
 These changes are available and are behind a flag.
 For more information, see [Changes to Cross-Origin Requests in Chrome Extension Content Scripts](https://www.chromium.org/Home/chromium-security/extension-content-script-fetches).